West Virginia voters bustle to the polls on the first day of in-person early voting

 Nationwide, mail-in ballots have driven a substantial portion of the early turnout, particularly in the Midwest, where Minnesota, Wisconsin, Michigan and several other states have all surpassed their 2016 early vote totals.

-In West Virginia, where mail-in ballots went out in mid-September, early voting had reached about 42 percent of the 2016 total as of Wednesday, The Post’s tracking shows.
+September, early voting had reached about 42 percent of the 2016 total as of Wednesday, The Post’s tracking shows.
 About 138,000 mail-in ballots have been requested, and so far about 93,000 have been returned, according to data from the secretary of state’s office.

 For some voters, Trump’s attempts to sow doubts about the integrity of voting by mail motivated them to show up at the polls Wednesday rather than postmarking their ballots.